jro31/jethro-codes/_articles/projects/jethro-codes.md

 `fields` is used as we've seen earlier, to set which fields from each article are returned.

 If omitted, the `containingFolder` here determines that we return _all_ articles, as is necessary for the homepage or the sitemap, and calls the `allArticles()` function.
-If it is provided, then it will return _just_ the articles from within that folder by calling the `articlesByFolder()` function:
+If `containingFolder` is provided, then it will return _just_ the articles from within that folder by calling the `articlesByFolder()` function:

 ```js
 containingFolder ? articlesByFolder(fields, containingFolder) : allArticles(fields);